Frequently Asked Questions for the Public

 A: The decision to place LSST on Cerro Pachón in Chile was made by an international site selection committee based on a competitive process.
 In short, modern telescopes are located in sparsely populated areas (to avoid light pollution), at high altitudes and in dry climates (to avoid cloud cover).
 In addition to those physical concerns, there are infrastructure issues.
 The ten best candidate sites in both hemispheres were studied by the site selection committee.
 Cerro Pachón was the overall winner in terms of quality of the site for astronomical imaging and available infrastructure.
 The result will be superb deep images from the ultraviolet to near infrared over the vast panorama of the entire southern sky.

 A: Some of the science can’t be done at all with a smaller telescope, or group of small telescopes.
 For instance, the near-Earth object (NEO) survey is looking for things that won’t sit still for a long exposure.
-An exposure longer than 10 or 20 seconds becomes ineffective, and so finding the vast majority of NEOs which are small and faint requires a telescope that can collect a lot of light in 10 or 20 seconds.
+An exposure longer than 30 seconds becomes ineffective, and so finding the vast majority of NEOs which are small and faint requires a telescope that can collect a lot of light in that amount of time.
 Similarly, longer exposures on a smaller telescope will not help characterize faint transient objects lasting only seconds.
 In an array of smaller telescopes, longer exposures would be required (to reach sky-noise limit) as well as multiple gigapixel cameras.
 Some of the science can be done on a smaller telescope in a longer time, but consider the numbers: The speed with which you can survey an area of sky for objects of a given faintness is proportional to throughput (collecting area times field of view in meters squared degrees squared).
-The LSST enables totally new windows on the universe because it has such a high throughput.
-For most of the exciting explorations of our universe, the total time would increase from 5 years to 50 years if the LSST were shrunk to 4 meters and a 2-degree field of view.
+LSST enables totally new windows on the universe because it has such a high throughput.
+For most of the exciting explorations of our universe, the total time would increase from 5 years to 50 years if LSST were shrunk to 4 meters and a 2-degree field of view.
 There is real value in being able to complete the project in less than several generations!

 A: Over the past decade six national reports have ranked LSST highly.
 This is because LSST is uniquely capable of attacking some of the greatest mysteries in astronomy and physics.
 National committees studying options for the next-generation facility have recommended LSST for its capability to study many fundamental questions in astronomy and physics all at the same time.
 Rather than building separate facilities to study near-Earth asteroids, or the outer solar system, or how our galaxy was formed, or the nature of energetic explosions in the universe, or the mysterious dark matter and dark energy, LSST has a sufficient light grasp (throughput) to undertake all these scientific programs simultaneously from the same Wide-Fast-Deep survey.